Holywell History, Family Crest & Coats of Arms

 Early History of the Holywell family

-Another 149 words (11 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Holywell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holywell research.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Holywell History in all our PDF Extended History products and printed products wherever possible.

 Holywell Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Holywell has been recorded under many different variations, including Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Holywell family (pre 1700)

-Another 51 words (4 lines of text) are included under the topic Early Holywell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Holywell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holywell family